George Horan

-George Horan (born 19 February 1982) is an English footballer who plays as a defender for Connah's Quay Nomads.
+George Horan (born 18 February 1982) is an English footballer who most recently played as a defender for Cymru Premier club Connah's Quay Nomads.

 Career

 In 2005, Horan signed for Welsh side Rhyl, helping them win the league and 2005–06 Welsh Cup.
-In 2010, he signed for Chester in the English eighth tier, helping them earn 3 consecutive promotions to the English fifth tier.
-In 2012, he signed for Welsh club Connah's Quay Nomads, helping them win the league, their first top flight title.
+In 2010, he signed for Chester in the English eighth tier, helping them earn three consecutive promotions to the English fifth tier.
+In June 2014, he signed for Welsh club Connah's Quay Nomads, helping them win the league, their first top flight title.
 On 7 July 2021, Horan scored for Connah's Quay Nomads during a 2–2 draw with Alashkert, becoming the oldest player ever to score a goal in the UEFA Champions League.